IMAST 2020 Abstract Submission Site Closes November 1, 2019

 WHAT’S THE DIFFERENCE BETWEEN THE TWO PROGRAMS?

-The 25th IMAST and 53rd Annual Meeting & Course will be comprised of the latest science in the field, presented as paper (podium) presentations and E-Posters (Annual Meeting only).
+The 27th IMAST and 55th Annual Meeting will be comprised of the latest science in the field, presented as paper (podium) presentations and E-Posters.
 Presenters will represent the best of the SRS membership, as well as non-members, from an international group of physicians and researchers.
 The Scientific Program and E-Posters will be selected by the IMAST and Annual Meeting Program Committees, based on a blinded review of submissions.

-The 2018 IMAST and Annual Meeting & Course are open to anyone involved in the treatment of spinal deformities including spine surgeons, residents and fellows, physician assistants, nurses and other allied health professionals, and researchers.
+The 2020 IMAST and Annual Meeting are open to anyone involved in the treatment of spinal deformities including spine surgeons, residents and fellows, physician assistants, nurses and other allied health professionals, and researchers.
 The presentations selected from over 1,600 submissions will provide valuable information to all individuals caring for patients with spinal deformities.

 Abstracts for both meetings must be submitted online via the SRS website (www.srs.org).
 Complete instructions for submission are available online.
-Abstracts may be submitted to either the 25th IMAST, 53rd Annual Meeting or to both meetings at the same time.
+Abstracts may be submitted to either the 27th IMAST, 55th Annual Meeting or to both meetings.

-All abstracts must be submitted online by Thursday, February 1, 2018.
+All abstracts must be submitted online by Friday, November 1, 2019 for IMAST.
+All abstracts must be submitted by Saturday, February 1, 2020 for the Annual Meeting.
 No exceptions will be made.

 All abstracts submitted will be reviewed and graded in blinded fashion by the IMAST and Annual Meeting Program Committees.

 For Annual Meeting presentations, A MINIMUM (not average) two-year follow-up is required for all papers except those dealing with innovative methods.
 No patients with less than a two-year follow-up should be included in author data.
-Two-year follow-up is not required for papers submitted to IMAST.
+One-year follow-up is required for papers submitted to IMAST.

-Based upon abstract grading, those selected for the Annual Meeting will be assigned to a four-minute oral presentation or E-Poster and those selected for the IMAST meeting will be assigned to a four-minute oral presentation.
-Please note, E-Posters will no longer be accepted for IMAST.
+Based upon abstract grading, those selected for the Annual Meeting or IMAST will be assigned to a four-minute oral presentation or E-Poster.

 In addition to submitting abstracts for consideration for podium or poster presentations, authors may submit interesting case studies for the Annual Meeting in Bologna.
 Abstracts submitted as case studies will only be considered for Case Discussion Sessions, but may be submitted a second time for consideration as podium and poster presentations.
 Abstracts submitted twice will be eligible to be presented as either a case study or during the main meeting.